tampubolon/exercises/task-a/README.md

     - Complicated Backup Solutions: Managing database backups inside ECS requires configuring custom scripts or tools to periodically back up the data, and ensuring that backups are done consistently and safely.
 With managed services like Amazon RDS, backups, snapshots, and point-in-time recovery are handled automatically, which reduces operational overhead.
     - Security configuration: When running a database in ECS, we'll need to manage IAM roles and permissions for the containers, which increases the risk of misconfigurations.
 Meanwhile AWS RDS automatically handles IAM integration for database access.
     - Encryption: We’ll have to manually configure encryption at rest and in transit for the database when running in ECS.
 AWS RDS, on the other hand, provides built-in encryption features and security compliance for databases.
     - Database Patches and Updates: Keeping the containerized database up-to-date with security patches and updates requires manual intervention and regular maintenance.
-Amazon RDS handles this for you with minimal downtime through managed patching, making it easier to ensure the database remains secure.
+Amazon RDS handles this for us with minimal downtime through managed patching, making it easier to ensure the database remains secure.

 - For monitoring and logging, we will use cloud service, for this case is AWS CloudWatch.
 Chosing monitoring solution is a thread off between operation overhead and cost.
 But given the condition of Uni-Corn which required high velocity deployment and managed by skeleton team, I opt to use cloud service for monitoring and logging, so we can direct the team effort to focus more on delivering new features with high velocity and quality deployment.<br>